History of Cortina d'Ampezzo

 Cortina's success seemed unstoppable, but the outbreak of World War I, in 1914, brought a terrible trench warfare to be fought on these lands.

-Military in Cortina d'Ampezzo
+Soldiers in Cortina d'Ampezzo

 The fighting ended in 1918, with the defeat of the Austrians at the Battle of Vittorio Veneto.
 It led to the annexation of Cortina to the Kingdom of Italy, initially under the province of Trento.